What is Sex Addiction or Out of Control Sexual Behaviour?

 Compulsive Use of Masturbation

 Masturbation itself is a healthy sexual activity.
-Masturbation is only considered to be an element of our of control sexual behaviour when it is:
+Masturbation is only considered to be an element of out of control sexual behaviour when it is:

 Compulsive Use of Pornography

 Preoccupation with sexual content can result in excessive consumption of pornography.
-Individuals may experience intrusive urges to engage with pornographic material, difficulty stopping or reducing their consumption, and an escalation in the frequency, duration, and content of engagement with pornographic materials which interferes with daily life and relationships.
+Individuals may experience intrusive urges to engage with pornographic material, difficulty stopping or reducing their consumption, and an escalation in the frequency, duration, and content of pornographic materials which they engage with that interferes with daily life and relationships.

 Feeling out of Control